Any place with a temple dedicated to the dancing God from the Bhagavad-Gita (that is um, Shiva) is okay by us.

 → Book a two-day tour to Hampi from Goa*

-*We may earn a commission from links on this website
+*We may earn a commission from links

 Historic Sites in Hampi